Digilent/Petalinux-Arty-Z7-20/README.md

   our supported.
 For now just leave this as is until we have time to explore the effects of changing this value.
 * We have experienced issues with petalinux when it is not installed to /opt/pkg/petalinux/.
 Digilent highly recommends installing petalinux to that location on your system.
+* Netboot address and u-boot text address may need to be modified when using initramfs and rootfs is too large.
+The ramifications of this need to be explored and notes should be added to this guide.
+If this is causing a problem, then u-boot will likely crash or not successfully load the kernel

 ## Quick-Start Guide

 This guide will walk you through some basic steps to get you booted into Linux and rebuild the Petalinux project.
 After completing it, you should refer to the Petalinux Reference Guide (UG1144) from Xilinx to learn how to do more useful things with the Petalinux toolset.
 Also, refer to the Known Issues section above for a list of problems you may encounter and work arounds.

 This guide assumes you are using Ubuntu 16.04.3 LTS.
 Digilent highly recommends using Ubuntu 16.04.x LTS, as this is what we are most familiar with, and cannot guarantee that we will be able to replicate problems you encounter on other Linux distributions.

-### To run the pre-built image from SD
+### Run the pre-built image from SD

 1. Obtain a microSD card that has its first partition formatted as a FAT filesystem.
 2. Copy _pre-built/linux/images/BOOT.BIN_ and _pre-built/linux/images/image.ub_ to the first partition of your SD card.